findingmarbles/Retromat/README.md

 (Ah, the file "activities_cn.php" also has to exist or it won't work.
 Fortunately it doesn't have to be translated ;)

-To test your translatation of the "activities_*.php"-file you need a browser with JS enabled and either also PHP on the console or you save a local copy of index.html of the live Retromat version and replace activities in the code of that local copy.
+To test your translation of the "activities_*.php"-file you need a browser with JS enabled and either also PHP on the console or you save a local copy of index.html of the live Retromat version and replace activities in the code of that local copy.